 Reverse-level accommodation.
-Three second floor bedrooms; 1 x super king-size (zip/link bed, can be made into twins on request), 1 x king-size with en-suite shower over bath, basin and WC, 1 x king-size.
+Three second floor bedrooms; 1 x super king-size/twin beds (can be adjusted on request), 1 x king-size with en-suite shower over bath, basin and WC, 1 x king-size.
 Additional bathroom with walk-in shower, basin and WC.
 Third floor open-plan living room, with sitting area, dining area and kitchen area.
 Three small balconies.

 Electric heating. electric oven and hob, fridge, freezer, washing machine, dishwasher, microwave.
 TVs, DVD player and WiFi.
 Bed linen and towels inc. in rent.
 Fuel and power inc. in rent.
-Travel cot and highchair available on request.
+Travel cot and highchair available.
 Off-road parking for 2 cars.
-Two small balcony areas with sea views, third with church view.
+Three small balcony areas with sea views.
 Sorry, no pets and no smoking.
 Shop and pub within a 5-minute walk.

 The town of Lynton can be situated within the Exmoor National Park, on the North Devon coast.
 Here, you will find a town packed with heritage, pubs, local food and shops.
 Moreover, this village is a great base to explore the national park, where you will find red deer, the rare Exmoor pony, wild birds and rare butterflies, in addition to miles of walking, horse riding and cycling routes to explore.